-Additional workforce investments, as proposed in DOI's Plan to Transform the Firefighting Workforce, would provide more capacity to meet critical mission functions and provide improved service to partners, stakeholders and the public on a year-round basis.
+Additional investment in the DOI wildland fire workforce would provide more capability to meet critical mission functions and provide improved service to partners, stakeholders, and the public on a year-round basis.
 A more permanent workforce would better sustain wildfire response during peak periods while addressing vegetation management during times of lower wildfire activity.
-It would also provide additional recruitment and retention opportunities to ensure a highly skilled and professional workforce into the future to meet the increasing demands of wildland fire management, further improving the effective and efficient management of the WFM program.
+It would also provide additional recruitment and retention opportunities to ensure a highly skilled and professional workforce into the future.
+This would help DOI meet the increasing demands of wildland fire management and improve the effective and efficient management of the WFM program.